jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 And the story is about to begin.
 Not in a foreign city, mythical world, or galaxy far far away.
 Right here and now, where ever you are on this Earth.
 We need to change our ruling philosophy to take advantage of digital tools.
 Only you can make it happen.

 A little about me first.
 I'm nobody special.
 In my youth I was a cleaner, drywaller, movie usher/projectionist, and die-hard ideologue.
 After dropping that bad habit, I studied political philosophy and innovation at the University of Toronto, usually while working full-time.
-However, I learned far more about innovation on the frontline as a line worker, an account manager, a claims adjuster.
+It's a good thing, I learned far more about innovation on the frontline as a line worker, an account manager, a claims adjuster.
 I was the co-worker you sometimes forget about because they just do their job.
 Making an app and meeting my personal Darth Blockbuster was an education unto itself.
 All this taught me Techvolution.
-Watching friends struggle using, owning, maintaining, and working with the old tools of an old philosophy motivated me to write it down for you.
+Watching my friends struggle using, owning, maintaining, and working with the old tools motivated me to write it down for you.

 So that's a snapshot.
 But I'm not important.
 You are.
 Because from hospital cleaners, to internet technical support, nursing to adjusting, only workers on the frontline know the tools our society needs to fix our many problems.

 So although today you're an extra in the battle between Jedi and Sith, you are the hero of Techvolution.
 It's not surprising.
 Average joes are always the heroes.
 Luke Skywalker, Princess Leia, Neo, and Cinderella were regular people.
 They became heroes when called upon to defeat the bad guys.

 Now you're called upon.
-Like Obi-Wan Kenobi, Morpheus, or the fairy godmother, I'm merely the guide to teach you how to defeat the villians.
-So the time is now young Skywalker, to leave the farm, and join the rebellion.
+Like Obi-Wan Kenobi, Morpheus, or the fairy godmother, I, Marius, am merely the guide to teach you how to defeat the villians.
+So the time is now young Alexis Stargazer (that's what I'm calling you), to leave the farm, and join the rebellion.

 What is the rebellion.
 It's definitely not rallies, marches, or protests.
 It's a rebellion of the mind.
 We have to change our ruling philosophy.
-We have to destroy the Death Star; Darth Blockbuster's rule book that keeps his old tools in power and prevents us all using new tools to solve frontline problems.
+We have to destroy the Death Star that keeps his old tools in power and prevents us all using new tools to solve frontline problems.
 When the Death Star is gone, the middle class will flourish once again.
-And that's worth fighting over.

 # BLOWING UP THE DEATH STAR

 ## The Magic of Evolution

-Well young Skywalker, before you go off and face Darth Blockbuster and blow up his Death Star, you have to learn some things.
+Well young Stargazer, before you go off and face Darth Blockbuster and blow up his Death Star, you have to learn some things.
 The most important being the all powerful energy field inside every lifeform.
 No not the Force.
 I'm talking about evolution.

 Evolution empowers life by giving every new lifeform a slightly different variation.
 With variations life can constantly test for environmental changes in things like water levels, temperature, and food supply.
 The variations unfit for the frontline die off.
 The fittest survive.
 This natural selection is how evolution finds which lifeforms best represent life on Earth.

 Evolutions works so well because it creates biodiversity.
 The more lifeforms there are, the more life can probe and therefore better adapt to environmental changes.
-When temperatures increase or rain patterns change, low biodiversity decreases respons times; high biodiversity increases it becacause more lifeforms feel the pain, and therefore life can sooner evovle a solution to the frontline problem.
+When temperatures increase or rain patterns change, low biodiversity decreases respons times, and high biodiversity increases it because more lifeforms feel the pain, and therefore life can sooner evolve a solution to the frontline problem.

 However, if the environment is stable, lifeforms need a caretaker.
 Someone to keep them in shape, ready to act for when the environment does change.
 That's why nature put in a system of checks and balances called ecosystems.
-Inside ecosystems is where lifeforms form communities and cooperate keep each other on their toes.
+Inside ecosystems is where lifeforms form communities and cooperate to keep each other on their toes.

 Ecosystems are a food chain of different plants, herbivores, carinvores, and decomposers.
 Each lifeform checks the other's excesses and makes sure everyone reciprocates to keep the ecosystems' nutrients flowing.
 Checks, balances, and reciprocation is how ecosystems make sure life stays in shape and keeps evolving even in good times.

 Evolution may not be the Force, but it's certainly magical.
 Without any lifeform being aware of its tricks, evolution turned a lifeless planet into an oasis.
 The big drawback is time.
 Biological variations can take millions of years to respond to environmental changes.
 Think of the poor polar bears.
 They'll never understand why the ice isn't coming.
 And even if they could, no lifeform can proactively change their biology.

 In contrast, humanity can change (hopefully in time to help the polar bears).
 Not our biology.
-But our "cyborgology" if you will, because we feel frontline pain, reflect on the problems causing them, and can create a new tool to overcome.
+But our "cyborgology" if you will; we feel frontline pain, reflect on the problems causing it, and create a new tool to overcome the problem.

 Techvolution is therefore intentional evolution.
 A better form of evolution that isn't a magical mystery, like evolution is to polar bears, but something we can understand.
 Question is, what drives us to evolve, when the rules often say it's wrong?